mcchrish/nnn.vim/README.md

 #### Environment variables

-You can define env variables in `vimrc` and nnn will detect it.
+You can define env variables in `vimrc` and n³ will detect it.

 ```vim
 let $NNN_TRASH=1